rain-bellinsky/myVimrc/README.md

 # myVimrc
-my .vimrc for scheme and other language with plugins
+my .vimrc for scheme and other language, with a monokai theme and useful plugins

 basic settings follows [amix/vimrc](https://github.com/amix/vimrc), with minor modification